THE CO-OP CERTIFICATE PROGRAM

-The co-op and placement program provides paid, flexible, industry experience to undergraduate students in the College of Engineering and Polymer Science.
+The Co-op and Placement Program provides paid industry experience to undergraduate students in the College of Engineering and Polymer Science.

 You will get a feel for working in the industry and have the opportunity to narrow down the type of job you are most interested in with multiple co-op rotations.
 This will improve your technical and “real world” skills like communication, leadership, and presentation skills, which employers look for in new hires.

-Note: The co-op program is optional to all undergraduate engineering students with the exception of students in the Aerospace Systems Engineering program.
+Note: The Co-op and Placement Program is not mandatory for all undergraduate students with the exception of students in the Aerospace Systems Engineering program.